astromatic/sextractor/doc/src/Weighting.rst

 will load the FITS file *rms.fits* and use it as an RMS map for adjusting the detection threshold and cleaning, while the *weight.fits* weight map will only be used for scaling the error estimates on measurements.
-This can be done in single- as well as in dual-image mode (??).
+This can be done in single- as well as in dual-image mode (:ref:`using-sextractor`).
 ``WEIGHT_IMAGE`` can be ignored for ``BACKGROUND`` ``WEIGHT_TYPE``.
 It is of course possible to use weight-maps for detection or for measurement only.
 The following configuration: